 There’s definitely a risk involved in using the “last month” rule to maximize HSA contributions.
 It’s important to assess both your financial situation and your job security in the event that your health insurance is dependent on your employer.

 It could be a good idea to wait on contributions, if you think that you could be changing jobs or personal status during the Testing Period (for example, getting married or switching to coverage under a partner’s insurance), or that your employer may change available health plans (such as eliminating individual or family HDHPs, or instituting FSA plans instead).

 If there’s some uncertainty in your situation, you might want to stash the contribution amount in a non-HSA account, holding it there until the last possible moment (April 15) that you’re allowed to make a mid-year HSA contribution for the prior year.
 By then, your status for the rest of the Testing Period could be clearer.

-The professionals at Lively HSA are experts on how the “last month” rule and Testing Period work, and their comprehensive FAQ has answers to all of the questions you may have before opening or contributing to a health savings account.
-Lively’s HSAs provide the best investment options and most flexibility available anywhere – and once you’re past the question stage and ready to open an HSA, your Lively account can be ready in just minutes.
+For more information on the “last month” rule and Testing Period, check out Lively's comprehensive FAQ and get answers to the questions you may have before opening or contributing to an HSA.
+Lively’s HSA provides the best investment options and most flexibility available anywhere – and once you’re past the question stage and ready to open an HSA, your Lively account can be ready in just minutes.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.